Dynamical quantum ergodicity from energy level statistics: Discussion: Dynamical ergodicity and thermalization

 We note the similarity of the restriction on the range of $t$ to that in the definition of cyclic aperiodicity (Eq.~\eqref{eq:q_cyclic_aperiodicity}).

-For simplicity, we assume that it is sufficient to consider DFT cyclic permutations as representing any regions in phase space.
+For simplicity, we assume that it is sufficient to consider DFT cyclic permutations as representing any (sub-)regions in phase space.
 We also assume that the persistence amplitude is the only greater-than-random component of any state with respect to a DFT basis of interest (in other words, none of the terms $\vareps_C^{1/2}(\ptau,t_0) \nu_m(\ptau)$ exceed $O(d^{-1/2})$ in magnitude), as is typically the case for e.g. Wigner-Dyson or Poisson statistics (partly due to Eq.~\eqref{eq:nu_sff}).
-Let $t_R(\mathcal{C})$ then represent the randomization time of a DFT cyclic permutation $\mathcal{C}$ --- the smallest time for which $z(t_R/t_0, t_0) = O(d^{-1/2})$.
+Let $t_R(\mathcal{C})$ then represent the randomization time of a DFT cyclic permutation $\mathcal{C}$ --- the smallest time for which we have $z(t_R/t_0, t_0) \in O(d^{-1/2})$, which generically decreases with increasing $\vareps_C(1,t_0)$.

-The time $t_R$ determines the minimum dimension of Poincar\'{e} recurrent subspaces that have the diagonal form in Eq.~\eqref{eq:phasespacemixedstates}.
-Specifically,
+The time $t_R$ determines the minimum dimension of Poincar\'{e} recurrent subspaces $\mathcal{H}(A)$ that have the diagonal form in Eq.~\eqref{eq:phasespacemixedstates}.
+Specifically, only subspaces with